 Quantitative Research Methods - Udo Kelle

 Abstract: Despite the ongoing "war" between methodological camps this paper will argue for an integration of qualitative and quantitative methods in the sociological research process.
-For this purpose a short overview about important methodological discussions addressing basic questions of mixed (qualitative and quantitative) method designs will be given focusing on the term "triangulation" which is seen by many authors as a central concept for method integration.
+For this purpose a short overview about important methodological discussions addressing basic questions of mixed (qualitative research and quantitative research method designs will be given focusing on the term "triangulation" which is seen by many authors as a central concept for method integration.
 The examples clearly demonstrate that each of the three understandings may have a value by showing different possibilities for relating qualitative and quantitative results in one research project to each other.
 However, none of these three concepts may serve as a general methodological model for the integration of qualitative research and quantitative research methods.

 Combination and Integration of Qualitative and Quantitative Analysis - Philipp Mayring